-While summer is a time many enjoy vacations, cookouts and gatherings with friends and family, it is also a time hospitals need more blood donations as people tend to get too busy to think about donating blood.
+Eau Claire and Chippewa Falls, Wis. – While summer is a time many enjoy vacations, cookouts and gatherings with friends and family, it is also when hospitals need more blood donations as people tend to get too busy to think about donating.

-Someone needs blood or a blood product every two seconds in the United States, according to America’s Blood Centers (ABC).
-About one in seven people entering a hospital needs blood for a variety of reasons.
-Blood transfusions can be necessary for serious injuries, surgeries, childbirth, blood disorders, anemia and many other conditions and situations.
-Plasma donations can be vital for patients with liver failure, severe infections and serious burns.
+Someone needs blood or a blood product every two seconds in the United States, according to The Community Blood Center, which is the organization that supplies HSHS Sacred Heart and St. Joseph’s hospitals with blood and blood products.
+Approximately one in seven people entering a hospital needs blood for a variety of reasons.
+Blood transfusions can be necessary for cancer patients, serious injuries, surgeries, childbirth, blood disorders, anemia and many other conditions and situations.

 Top four reasons to make donating blood part of your summer plans:

 - Your donation can save a life, or several lives if your blood is separated into its components – red cells, platelets and plasma.
 In fact, one pint of blood can save up to three lives.

 - As people are more active in the summer months, there are more motor vehicle and boating accidents and trauma, increasing the need for blood.
 At the same time, appointments to donate blood typically drop during the summer as people are traveling and schools are closed for the summer (many blood drives are held at schools).

 - Before donating you receive a small health check-up (not to replace regular exams with your provider) that includes a check of your pulse, blood pressure, body temperature and iron levels.
 Also, once your blood is collected and sent to a lab, further testing is done to check for infectious diseases, and you are notified immediately if there are concerns.